 (b) to implement technical adjustments and improvements, for example to address a security threat.13.
 Your rights to end the contract

-Your rights when you end the contract will depend on what you have bought, whether there is anything wrong with it, how we are performing, when you decide to end the contract and whether you are a consumer or business customer:
+You may have a right to end the contract depending on what you have bought, whether there is anything wrong with it, how we are performing and when you decide to end the contract:

 (a) If what you have bought is faulty or misdescribed you may have a legal right to end the contract (or to get a service re-performed or to get some or all of your money back);